polkadot-fellows/xcm-format/README.md

 #### `Response`

-The `Response` type represents information content in the `QueryResponse` XCM instruction.
-It can represent one of several different data types and it therefore represented as the SCALE-encoded tagged union:
+The `Response` type is used to express information content in the `QueryResponse` XCM instruction.
+It can represent one of several different data types and it therefore encoded as the SCALE-encoded tagged union:

 - `Null = 0`: No information.
 - `Assets { assets: MultiAssets } = 1`: Some assets.
 - `ExecutionResult { result: Result<(), (u32, Error)> } = 2`: An error (or not), equivalent to the type of value contained in the Error Register.
-- `Version { version: VersionId } = 3`: An XCM version.
+- `Version { version: Compact } = 3`: An XCM version.

-#### `VersionId`

-The `VersionId` type represents a specific version of XCM, encoded as a single byte.

 ### `TransferAsset`